ronald-smith-angel/files-partitioner-HDFS-like/README.md

 # FILES PARTITIONER #

-This project has some functions to repartion files in disk in chunks using a couple of approaches:
+This project has some functions to repartion files in chunks using a couple of approaches:

 ### 1-Core approach ###